sonalys/kset/README.md

 ## Usage

 Using Custom Types
-You can use kset with your own structs by providing an appropriate KeyFunc.
+You can use kset with your own structs by providing an appropriate selector.

 ```go
 package main